just-gitlab-clones/guillotine/README.md

     executed in parallel
 - `killOnDisable` (boolean): whether the process gets killed when the extension gets disabled, defaults to `true`
+- `keepMenuOpen` (boolean): whether the menu should stay open after the `command` has been selected in the menu.
+The default value is `undefined`.

 #### 2. switch